 - How can you support them in achieving these goals?

-Like any multi-stakeholder sales process, you need to figure out how to satisfy the wants and needs of each person involved in this purchase.
+Like any multi-stakeholder sales process, you need to figure out how to satisfy the wants and needs of each person involved in this purchase, including the gatekeeper.

-Consider the 3 levels of customer needs: company, department, and individual.
+Build trust by being honest and straightforward, and considering the three levels of customer needs: company, department, and individual.

 Do everything you can to bridge the gap between doubt and trust.

-Use testimonials to demonstrate that you deliver on your promises.
+Use testimonials to demonstrate you deliver on your promises.
 Discuss the other businesses you’ve helped and why you helped them.
-Share a story about your days as an intern.
-Let them know you’ve been where they are, and you understand the responsibility that comes with such a position.
+Share a story about your days as an intern, subtly suggesting you understand the responsibility that comes with their position.

-If you can’t establish trust, if they don’t believe you’re acting with their best interests in mind, if you don’t form a connection, there’s little chance that they’ll ever champion your product or service.
+If you can’t establish trust or if they don’t believe you have their best interests at heart, there’s no way they’ll champion your product or service.